 - Relatively portable as far as non-travel high chairs go

 - Max weight of 15 kg (33 lb)

 - Would recommend adding a footrest, but there are a lot of options available for that either DIY or store bought

-Both of these options are very similar to the Tripp Trapp, but offer a little less support.
+These options are very similar to the Cybex, but didn’t have as many of the benefits.
+The Stokke is a bit harder to adjust and the others offer a little less support.
 The Abiie has a weight limit of 250 lb, meaning it will still grow with your child for quite some time.
 The Badger Basket goes up to 175 lb.
 It’s a little tighter squeeze than the Abiie or Tripp Trapp, but still a great option.

 Krystyn Parks is a Registered Dietitian and Lactation Consultant who specializes in feeding children.
 She has a Master’s Degree in Nutritional Science from California State University Long Beach.
 She is an International Board Certified Lactation Consultant and has been registered with the Commission on Dietetic Registration since 2013.